How to join us

 Subduction zones are the locations of the largest exchange of material from the surface to the deep Earth.
 However, currently we have little information on the passage of volatiles through this system, and have been unable to attempt any form of mass balance to estimate how much of it enters the deep interior.
-Over the past 18 months, we have been collecting field data in the Caribbean, with a year-long broad-band ocean-bottom seismic array, an active source experiment with 150 ocean-bottom seismometer deployments, and installation of seismometers along the island arc.
-My team will conduct a joint inversion of these data for velocity and attenuation structure, with the aim of establishing whether the along-strike pattern of water within the incoming plate controls the melting that forms the volcanic island arc.
+In 2015-17 we collected field data in the Caribbean, with a year-long broad-band ocean-bottom seismic array, an active source experiment with 150 ocean-bottom seismometer deployments, and installation of seismometers along the island arc.
+We will conduct a joint inversion of these data, with the aim of establishing whether the along-strike pattern of water within the incoming plate controls the melting that forms the volcanic island arc.
 The results will be verified by considering how any spatial patterns would map into basalt chemistry.
+For more information see:

 Island Britain or “Brexit 1.0”